abhi123nith/8club/README.md

 # Hotspot Hosts Onboarding Questionnaire

-A Flutter application for the onboarding process of Hotspot Hosts, featuring experience selection and questionnaire screens with audio/video recording capabilities.
+A Flutter application for the onboarding process of Hotspot Hosts, featuring experience selection and questionnaire screens with complete audio/video recording capabilities.

 ## Features Implemented